 Although Islas Marietas is among one of the most popular places to visit in Nayarit, most tours leave from Puerto Vallarta.
-Still, you can join a few local tour companies in Sayulita to enjoy these rugged Pacific islands that boast an incredible array of wildlife.
+Still, you can join a few local tour companies to see these rugged Pacific islands that boast an incredible array of wildlife.

 These protected islands are home to many fish and birds like pelicans, brown boobies, egrets, and others.
 Besides wildlife watching, a trip to Marietas Islands also includes snorkeling and kayaking, as well as a visit to its crown feature, “the Hidden Beach.”

-Shopping in Sayulita’s artisan market was one of my favorite things to do in Sayulita!
+Shopping in Sayulita’s artisan was one of the highlights of my trip.
 Here you can find all types of Mexican arts and crafts with vendors come here from different parts of the country.

-Sayulita market is an outdoor venue that boasts several rows of stalls where artisans sell their handicrafts.
-The entrance to the market is located just before the bridge leading to downtown Sayulita.
+The entrance to the market is just before the bridge leading to downtown.

 Another market in Sayulita, Mercado Del Pueblo takes place on Friday morning and offers a variety of artisan arts and crafts.

 Located on Sayulita’s Calle Principal, the colorful Sayulita sign is another popular spot for taking photos.
-Also nearby, you can find a lot of street vendors selling trinkets, jewelry, and colorful souvenirs.
-Just like in the Sayulita’s artisan market, here you can find many handcrafts by the Huichol community, native to Nayarit.
+Also nearby, you can find a lot of street vendors selling trinkets, jewelry, and colorful souvenirs made by the Huichol community, native to Nayarit.

-Besides surfing, taking yoga classes is one of the most popular things to do in Sayulita Mexico.
-Many hotels in Sayulita offer yoga sessions to their guests, however, you can also take a yoga class in one of the yoga studios in town.
+Many hotels in Sayulita offer yoga sessions to their guests, but you can also take a yoga class in one of the yoga studios like Paraiso Yoga.

-Since yoga is a big activity in Sayulita, you will find many offers and no lack of great teachers who chose Sayulita as their home base.
-This fun tour combines yoga and hiking in Sayulita!
+Since yoga is a popular activity in town, you will find many offers and no lack of great teachers who chose Sayulita as their home base.

 There’s quite nothing like watching the spectacular Sayulita sunset from the beach or one of the rooftop bars in Sayulita where you can enjoy the unspoiled views of the coastline.

-Taking a tequila tour in Sayulita will allow you to taste the signature drink and better understand Mexican culture.
+Taking a tequila tour will allow you to taste the signature drink and better understand Mexican culture.

 FUN FACT: Did you know that tequila is registered by the Mexican government?
-According to its stipulations, only drinks made in five states (Guanajuato, Jalisco, Michoacan, Nayarit, and Tamaulipas) and following a strict set of production rules could bear a legal name of tequila.
+According to its stipulations, only drinks made in five states (Guanajuato, Jalisco, Michoacan, Nayarit, and Tamaulipas) and following a strict set of production rules can have a legal name of tequila.

-Sayulita is home to several beautiful beaches, and if you are still not sure how many days to spend in Sayulita, visiting beaches should convince you to stay in town for a couple of days.
-Aside from the main beach which can be accessed from downtown Sayulita on foot, you can also explore less touristy, hidden beaches that offer a perfect getaway.
+Sayulita is home to several beautiful beaches, and if you are still not sure how many days to spend here, visiting beaches should convince you to stay in town for a couple of days.

-- Playa Los Muertos – one of the easiest beaches to find near Sayulita.
-Go south from downtown Sayulita which is located near the cemetery, hence the name (the beach of the dead).
+- Playa Los Muertos – one of the popular beaches south from downtown Sayulita near the cemetery, hence the name (the beach of the dead).

-- Playa Carricitos – Walk further along the trail that leads to Playa Los Muertos, and you will arrive at Playa Carricitos, a secluded beach with few people and no facilities.
-I highly recommend coming to this beach for the sunset!
+- Playa Carricitos – Walk further along the trail that leads to Playa Los Muertos, and you will arrive at Playa Carricitos, a secluded beach that’s perfect for the sunset.

-- Playa Malpaso – a gorgeous beach, Malpaso is the perfect mini-getaway from Sayulita.
-Walk north of Sayulita on the road that is near the beach and after it ends, take a dirt trail that will lead straight to the beach.
+- Playa Malpaso – a gorgeous beach, Malpaso is the perfect mini-getaway.
+Walk north on the road that is near the beach and after it ends, take a dirt trail that will lead straight to the beach.

-I recommend Sayulinda, located in the middle of downtown Sayulita.
+I recommend Sayulinda, a small hotel in the downtown area.
 This is one of the best hotels in town that boasts a rooftop swimming pool, hammocks, ping pong tables, and other fun things.

 - Litibu – a sleepy village south of Nayarit with a nice wide beach near Cerro Del Mono